TogAr2/MinestomPvP/README.md

 ## Usage

 You can get an `EventNode` with all PvP related events listening using `PvpExtension.events()`.
-You can add this node as a child to any other node and the pvp will work in the scope.
+By adding this node as a child to any other node, you enable pvp in that scope.
 Separated features of this extension are also available as static methods in `PvpExtension`.

 ### Legacy PvP

 You can get the `EventNode` for legacy PvP using `PvpExtension.legacyEvents()`.
-**Do not combine it with any non-legacy node, this will cause issues.**
+**Do not combine it with any non-legacy node, as this will cause issues.**

 To disable attack cooldown for a player and set their attack damage to the legacy value, use `PvpExtension.setLegacyAttack(player, true)`.
 To enable the cooldown again and set the attack damage to the new value, use `false` instead of `true`.